koto-lang/koto/crates/cli/docs/language_guide.md

 This behavior is different to many other languages, where captures are often taken by _reference_ rather than by _copy_.

-It's also worth noting that capture variables will have the same starting value each time the function is called.
+It's also worth noting that captured variables will have the same starting value each time the function is called.

 ```koto